emberjs/website/source/guides/concepts/core-concepts.md

 We've spent a lot of time borrowing liberally from ideas introduced by native application frameworks, like Cocoa.
-When we felt those concepts were more hindrance than help–or didn't fit within the unique constraints of the web–we turned to other popular open source projects like Ruby on Rails and Backbone.js for inspiration.
+When we felt those concepts were more hindrance than help–-or didn't fit within the unique constraints of the web–-we turned to other popular open source projects like Ruby on Rails and Backbone.js for inspiration.

 Ember.js, therefore, is a synthesis of the powerful tools of our native